Wasm-DSL/spectec/README.md

 $ git checkout artifact-gc
 $ ./correctness.sh
 ```
+You can see all the test are passed.

 #### b. multiple memories proposal
 To run all the test in the proposal,